indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 The tasks then are initialized, where they setup their book keeping records in the database, and then each task begins Converging.

-Convergence is the process where the task figures out the Ethereum Source's latest block, and it figures out the task's latest block in the database, and then proceeds to download and index the detla.
+Convergence is the process where the task figures out the Ethereum Source's latest block, and it figures out the task's latest block in the database, and then proceeds to download and index the delta.

 For the backfill task, when the delta is 0 the task exits.
 For a main task, when the delta is 0, it sleeps for a second before attempting to converge again.